robertocarta/ezonzoapi/app/README.md

   4 | Tempo di giocattoli | 44.488760851260565 |  11.31727048855604 | ...      | Via Saragozza, 212, 40134 Bologna BO           | https://toschestationcomics.com/andaresuamazon9
 ```

-The api supports GET and POST for the `/products` endpoint, and it allows to get all products within a certain distance from the user, and create new products (and shops).
+The api supports GET and POST for the `/products` endpoint.
+It allows to get all products within a certain distance from the user, and create new products (and shops).

-The POST request resource schema is a bit atypical, as it always includes the shop data.
+The POST request product schema is a bit atypical, as it always includes the shop data.

 ```